DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 # Home Assistant - B2500 Solar Battery - Zero Power Control
 This repository describes the steps required to control a Marstek B2500 in Home Assistant.
-In addition it is explained how the battery is controlled to achieve ~0 Watt consumption at the electricity meter.
+In addition it is explained how the battery is controlled to achieve ~0 watt consumption at the electricity meter.

 ## Hardware Setup
 ### Hardware Architecture